We offer Sliding Fee Scale and discounts based on family size and income. No one will be denied access to services due to the inability to pay.

 As a contract holder with the federal General Services Administration (GSA), we assist all federal government agencies with their service and recruitment needs.

-EMPOWERING CHILDREN AND PARENTS
+EMPOWERING CHILDREN AND ADULTS

 MOVING FAMILIES FORWARD